NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 Context and Scope: When a developer accesses the details page for a NuGet package, they will see information on target frameworks in an expandable section.
 The framework information will be surfaced from the package.

 Minimal Requirements:
 - List of Target Frameworks on NuGet.org's package details page.
+The Frameworks node will be expanded by default.
+- A series of tiles near package Id and version indicating supported platform--this will become more populated when .NET5.0's (TargetPlatformIdenitifiers)[https://github.com/NuGet/Home/issues/9240] are in the TFM (which we can display versionless with full details in Frameworks node), but for now we can have `.NET`, `.NET Core`, `.NET standard`, `Portable`, etc. TargetPlatformIdentifiers will give us iOS, Android, tvOS etc., perhaps grouped alongside .NET (which will be visibly 5.0 when the Frameworks node is viewed).
 - Runtime, Content Build assets and Tools packages will display TFM details.
 - Support for PackageReference project restore compatibility only.